outboardphp/wake/README.md

 ```

 ## Creating Event Classes
-Venue provides a few interfaces and traits you may want to use when writing
+Wake provides a few interfaces and traits you may want to use when writing
 event classes.

 ### Stopping Event Propagation